neayi/mw-convertPDF2Wiki/README.md

 ```
 pecl  install  imagick
 ```
-## pdftohtml
+## pdf2docx
-PDFtoHTML is used to convert the PDF to an HTML document.
-See : http://poppler.freedesktop.org
+pdf2docx is used to convert the PDF to a DOCX document (more robust than HTML).
+See : https://github.com/ArtifexSoftware/pdf2docx

 To install:
 ```
-apt-get install poppler-utils
+pip install pdf2docx
 ```
 ## Pandoc
 Pandoc is used to convert from HTML to Wikitext : https://pandoc.org/installing.html